 Founding Director of the Prostitution Research and Education

-"Prostitution Is Sexual Violence" in the Psychiatric Times
+"Prostitution Is Sexual Violence," Psychiatric Times Oct.
+2004

 Co-founder of the National Task Force on Prostitution

-"Contextual Risk Versus Risk Behaviour" in Research for Sex Work
+"Contextual Risk Versus Risk Behaviour," Research for Sex

 Health Consultant on Human Trafficking for the Christian Medical Association